largehadroncollider/lhcSiteSource/content/events.md

 # 🛰️ISSCON🛰️
 ##  Friday, August 9th, 8:15am - 10:30am

 Let’s Boop the ISS!
-Join the Lonely Hacker’s Club for an extraordinary experience where we'll use our ham radios to attempt communication with astronauts aboard the International Space Station!
+Join the Lonely Hackers Club for an extraordinary experience where we'll use our ham radios to attempt communication with astronauts aboard the International Space Station!
 We have tracked the orbital passes of the space station and calculated our best chance.

 🌎 Where: **LVCC West Hall Terrace (on Level 3)**